Kaito-and-Kanta-collaboration/QRcode_maker/README.md

 # QRCode Maker
-You can make your QRCode and look back at it at any time!
+You can make your QRCode and look back at it at any time

 ## What we can do?
 There are two main things you can do in this app!\